This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A child safety seat is a padded seat that secures infants and children while they ride in a car.
 Every child safety seat has age, height, and weight ranges.
-Keep using the car seat until your child reaches the maximum of the range.
-Then he is ready for the child safety seat that is the next size up.
+Keep using the safety seat until your child reaches the maximum of the range.
+Then he or she is ready for the child safety seat that is the next size up.
 Continue to follow this pattern until your child can use a seatbelt safely.

 Importance of child safety seats:

 Child safety seats are made to protect your child against an injury in an accident.
 Injuries from car accidents are a leading cause of death in children.
-Injuries and deaths often would be prevented if the child were secured in the appropriate car seat.
+Injuries and deaths often would be prevented if the child were secured in the appropriate safety seat.
 Always set a good example for your children by wearing your own seatbelt.

 What you need to know about child safety seats: